 To accomplish my HomeKit – X10 integration the following hardware was used

-- RaspberryPi Model B (newer models like the model 3 should also work) w/ 32 GB SD Card w/ Rasbian
+- RaspberryPi Model B (newer models like the model 3 or Pi Zero should also work) w/ 32 GB SD Card w/ Rasbian

 - USB-Serial dongle (or this newer model)

 - X10 CM-11A

 The X10 CM-11A module is connected to the RasberryPi via the USB-Serial dongle.
 My CM-11A was purchased around 1999 but still works.
 It does a pretty good job with my 2500 sq-ft. home with a signal bridge and is even able to control my chicken coop lights located a solid 300′ from the house.

 The HomeKit integration was done in two parts.
 First an old program that has just seemed to keep working over the years named “heyu”.
 This application can maintain and upload compiled timers to the CM-11A as well as issue individual commands via the serial connection.
 I used the latest “stable” version 2.10 source code and compiled it on my RaspberryPi.
 Once compiled I installed it onto the system and created a configuration file for my system along with some timers.
 This was done several years ago so I could continue to have my timers setup without having to rely on my retired Windows NT 4.0 notebook running HomeSeer.
 Once it’s compiled and configured you should be able to issue commands such as “heyu on A6” which will turn on X10 device A6.
 In my case this is light over my dining room table.

 They heyu source code can be downloaded here: Heyu 2.10

 Building and installing heyu is easy – just follow these quick instructions below: